PhrotonPhage/tankgame/readme.txt

 v0.3.0.9 alpha build - August , 2020
 -Custom scores and ammunition can now be used on custom difficulty (blocks 6-20) -Can now customize healthPoints
+-Fixed bug causing custom ammunition reward not to work on classic mode -Movement value can now be changed
+-Added value limit in movement value

 Older Versions:
 v0.0.0 - May 17, 2020